codahale/lockstitch-go/design.md

 `Encrypt` appends an operation code, the label length in bits, the label, and the plaintext length in bits to the transcript.
-It then hashes the transcript with cSHAKE128 (using the customization string established in the `Init` operation) and derives three values: `rak`, a 256-bit ratchet key; `dek`, a 128-bit data encryption key; and `dak`, a 256-bit data authentication key.
-The data authentication key is used to calculate a Poly1305 authenticator of the plaintext.
-The transcript is relaced with an internal ratchet operation consisting of an operation code, the ratchet key length and the Poly1305 authenticator length in bits, the ratchet key, and the Poly1305 authenticator.
+It then hashes the transcript with cSHAKE128 (using the customization string established in the `Init` operation) and derives three values: `rak`, a 256-bit ratchet key; `dek`, a 128-bit data encryption key; and `dak`, a 128-bit data authentication key.
+The data authentication key is used to calculate a POLYVAL authenticator of the plaintext, using the same padding scheme as AES-GCM-SIV.
+The transcript is relaced with an internal ratchet operation consisting of an operation code, the ratchet key length and the POLYVAL authenticator length in bits, the ratchet key, and the POLYVAL authenticator.
 Finally, the plaintext is encrypted with AES-128-CTR using a zero IV, and the new transcript and ciphertext are returned.

 Two points bear mentioning about `Encrypt` and `Decrypt`: